sqtran/sqtran.github.io/_posts/2020-09-16-Windows_Batch_Fun.md

 ---
-layout: default
+layout: single
 title: Windows Batch Fun
+date: 2020-09-16
+#categories: windows batch
 ---

-## Windows Batch Fun
+## Why?

 Most of my time is spent on either Red Hat Enterprise Linux for work, or Fedora for play.
 But more times than not, my customers require that I remote into their environment.
-Once inside, it's usually a virtual Windows environment, so I get to explore the Wild Wild Windows world.
+It's usually a Virtual Desktop Interface, and most likely a Windows environment, so I get to explore the Wild Wild World of Windows.

-This time around, for whatever reason my putty sessions were not being persisted between Citrix Remote Sessions.
+This time around, for whatever reason - my putty sessions were not being persisted between Citrix Remote Sessions.
 This was a pain because I was administering a ton of servers, and due to how the remote session worked, I couldn't cut and paste from my host machine into the virtual desktop.
 Plus, all the server names did not follow a naming convention, so two servers in a DEV environment weren't necessarily closely named (like having a number or letter incremented).

+## Batch Tips
 So my ~~lazy~~ efficient developer brain created a bunch of Windows Batch files to would organize my SSH sessions.
 I present to you a neat trick that probably took me an hour to work through, but will save me far more time in the future.

 First, I organized all my servers by name.
 I prefixed all the server names with their respective environment.
 In particular, I kept it to a 4 character prefix: `dev-`, `qat-`, `int-`, or `prd-`.